 He completed his medical degree in 2017, then began functional medicine practice in 2018 at Hospital Ángeles Tijuana.
 In the Lyme program, Dr. Meraz coordinates day-to-day clinical care — monitoring treatment response, communicating directly with patients, and ensuring continuity between every element of the protocol throughout each patient’s stay.

-Her focus on oncology nutrition began early, shaped by a close family member's cancer journey and deepened through direct clinical work with oncology patients.
-She brings four years of oncology nutrition experience to the Lyme program, where her approach focuses on assessing nutritional status, identifying metabolic risks, and designing individualized interventions that support treatment tolerance, preserve muscle mass, prevent malnutrition, and improve quality of life throughout recovery.
+Her approach focuses on assessing nutritional status, identifying metabolic risks, and designing individualized interventions that support treatment tolerance, preserve muscle mass, prevent malnutrition, and improve quality of life throughout recovery.

-Mike founded the Lyme Immunotherapy Center and directs every dimension of the program — from clinical partnerships and protocol development to the patient journey from first contact through post-treatment follow-up.
-His focus is on ensuring every patient receives a genuinely individualized experience, not a standardized protocol.
-He works directly with the medical team to align treatment plans with each patient's specific history, co-infections, and goals.
+Mike founded the Lyme Re-code and directs every dimension of the program — from clinical partnerships and protocol development to the patient journey from first contact through post-treatment follow-up.
+He works directly with the medical team to align treatment plans with each patient’s specific history, co-infections, and goals.

-Carlos co-founded the Lyme Immunotherapy Center alongside his role as CEO of the Immunotherapy Institute — the clinical institution within which the Lyme program operates.
-With over 15 years building and running the Institute's advanced medical programs, he brings the operational infrastructure, clinical relationships, and institutional expertise that allow the Lyme program to function at hospital-grade standards.
-His leadership ensures the facility, team, and systems are in place for safe, effective patient care.
+Carlos co-founded the Lyme Re-code alongside his role as CEO of the Immunotherapy Institute — the clinical institution within which the Lyme program operates.
+With over 15 years building and running the Institute’s advanced medical programs, he brings the operational infrastructure, clinical relationships, and institutional expertise that allow the Lyme program to function at hospital-grade standards.

 Our case manager reviews every patient individually.
 Tell us your history and we will outline what a program would look like for you specifically.